goneri/goneri.lebouder.net/content/posts/2020/08/vmware-ci-of-ansible-modules-a-retrospective.md

 +++
 [![Simple VMware Provisioning, Management and Deprovisioning](https://www.ansible.com/hs-fs/hubfs/2016_Images/Overview/ansible-vmware-blog-300.png?width=300&height=200&name=ansible-vmware-blog-300.png)](https://www.ansible.com/integrations/infrastructure/vmware?hsLang=en-us)

 Since January 2020, every new Ansible VMware pull request is tested by the CI against a real VMware lab.
-Creating the CI environment against a real VMWare lab has been a long journey, which I'll share in this blog post.
+Creating the CI environment against a real VMware lab has been a long journey, which I'll share in this blog post.

 Ansible VMware provides more than 170 modules, each of them dedicated to a specific area.
-You can use them to manage your ESXi hosts, the vCenters, the vSAN, do the common day-to-day guest management, etc.
+You can use them to manage your ESXi hosts, the vCenter instances, the vSAN, perform the common day-to-day guest management, etc.

-Our modules are maintained by a community of contributors, and a large number of the Pull Requests (PR) are contributions from newcomers.
-The classic scenario is a user who's found a problem or a limitation with a module, and would like to address it.
+Our modules are maintained by a community of contributors, and a large number of the pull requests (PRs) are contributions from newcomers.
+The classic scenario is a user who has found a problem or a limitation with a module, and would like to address it.

-This is the reason why our contributors are not necessary developers.
+This is the reason why our contributors are not necessarily developers.
 The average contributor doesn't necessarily have advanced Python experience.
-We can hardly ask them to write Python unit-tests.
-Requiring this level of work creates a barrier to contribution. this would be a source of confusion and frustration and we would lose a lot of valuable contributions.
+We can hardly ask them to write Python unit tests.
+Requiring this level of work creates a barrier to contribution.
+This would be a source of confusion and frustration and we would lose a lot of valuable contributions.
 However, they are power users.
 They have a great understanding of VMware and Ansible, and so we maintain a test playbook for most of the modules.

-Previously, when a new change was submitted, was running the light Ansible sanity test-suite and an integration test against govcsim, a VMware API simulator ([https://github.com/vmware/govmomi/tree/master/vcsim](https://github.com/vmware/govmomi/tree/master/vcsim)).
+Previously, when a new change was submitted, the CI was running the light Ansible sanity test suite and an integration test against govcsim, a VMware API simulator ([https://github.com/vmware/govmomi/tree/master/vcsim](https://github.com/vmware/govmomi/tree/master/vcsim)).

 govcsim is a handy piece of software; you can start it locally to mock a vSphere infrastructure.
-But it doesn't fully support some important VMware components like the network devices or datastore.
-As a consequence, the core-reviewers were asked to download the changeset locally, and run the functional tests against their own vSphere lab.
+But it doesn't fully support some important VMware components like the network devices or datastores.
+As a consequence, the core reviewers were asked to download the changeset locally, and run the functional tests against their own vSphere lab.

 In our context, a vSphere lab is:

 \- a vCenter instance

-\- 2 ESXi
+\- 2 ESXi hosts

 \- 2 NFS datastores, with some pre-existing files.

-We also had the challenge in our test environment.
-Functional tests destroy or create network switches, enable IPv6, add new datastores, and rarely if ever restored the system to initial configuration once complete.
-Leaving the labs in disarray, and compounding with each series of tests.
+We also had challenges in our test environment.
+Functional tests destroy or create network switches, enable IPv6, add new datastores, and rarely if ever restore the system to initial configuration once complete, leaving the labs in disarray and growing worse with each series of tests.
 Consequently, the reviews were slow, and we were wasting days fixing our infrastructures.
-Since the tests were not reproducible and done locally, it was hard to distinguish set-up errors from actual issues and therefore it was hard to provide meaningful feedback to contributors: Is this error coming from my set-up?
-I need to manually copy/past the error with the contributor, sometime several days after the initial commit.
+Since the tests were not reproducible and done locally, it was hard to distinguish setup errors from actual issues and therefore it was hard to provide meaningful feedback to contributors: Is this error coming from my setup?
+I need to manually copy/paste the error with the contributor, sometimes several days after the initial commit.

 This was a frustrating situation for us, and for the contributors.
 But well, we've spent years doing that...

 You may find we like to suffer, which is probably true to some extent, but the real problem is that it's rather complex to automate the full deployment of a lab. vSphere is an appliance VM in the OVA format.
-It has to be deployed on an ESXi.
-Officially, the ESXi can't be virtualized, unless they run on an ESXi themselves.
+It has to be deployed on an ESXi host.
+Officially, ESXi hosts can't be virtualized, unless they run on ESXi hosts themselves.
 In addition, we use Evaluation licenses, and as a consequence, we cannot rely on features like snapshotting, and we have to redeploy our lab every 60 days.

 We can do better!
 Some others did!
 ----------

 The Ansible network modules were facing similar challenges.
 Network devices are required to fully validate a change, but it's costly to stack and maintain operation of hundreds of devices just for validation.

 They've decided to invest in OpenStack and a CI solution called Zuul-CI (https://zuul-ci.org/).
 I don't want to elaborate too much on Zuul since the topic itself is worth a book.
-But basically, everytime a change gets pushed, Zuul will spawn a multi node test environment, prepare the test execution using ...
+But basically, every time a change gets pushed, Zuul will spawn a multi-node test environment, prepare the test execution using ...
 Ansible, Yeah!
 And finally, run the test and collect the result.
 This environment makes use of appliances coming from the vendors.
 It's basically just a VM.
 OpenStack is pretty flexible for this use-case, especially when you've got top-notch support with the providers.

 Let's build some VMware Cloud images!
 ----------

 To run a VM in a cloud environment, it has to match the following requirements:

-* use one single disk image, a qcow2 in the case of OpenStack.
+* use a single disk image, a qcow2 in the case of OpenStack.
-* supports the hardware exposed by the hypervisor, qemu-kvm in our case
+* support the hardware exposed by the hypervisor, qemu-kvm in our case
-* configures itself according to the metadata information exposed by the cloud provider (IP, SSH keys, etc).
-This service is handled by Cloud-init most of the time.
+* configure itself according to the metadata information exposed by the cloud provider (IP, SSH keys, etc).
+This service is handled by Cloud-Init most of the time.

 ### ESXi cloud image ###